mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - Lipschitz constant of hyperparameters are bounded
   - matrix/l2norm(matrix) [consult paper for the derivation]
   - Power iteration for calculation of l2norm (Dominant singular value)

+1. Chen, Xi, Yan Duan, Rein Houthooft, John Schulman, Ilya Sutskever, and Pieter Abbeel.
+"Infogan: Interpretable representation learning by information maximizing generative adversarial nets."
+In Advances in neural information processing systems, pp. 2172-2180.
+2016.
+  - New component head (Q) from discriminator to find disentanglement representation.
+  - Regularization upon the MI between (c, G(z,c)) [we want it to maximum]
+  - Proof of ELBO to Mutual information (4 and 5 equation of paper)
+    - QQ: ELBO always negative and MI positive so why we need this bound! ?
+  - Notion of Q [potential posterior of x to content c] (takes fake_image to get c)
+  - G takes content and RVs [G, Q works against G]
+  - look back at code to better understand it [c, from the fake_image]

+1. Furlanello, Tommaso, Zachary C. Lipton, Michael Tschannen, Laurent Itti, and Anima Anandkumar.
+"Born again neural networks." arXiv preprint arXiv:1805.04770 (2018).